huynhvp/vietphihuynh.github.io/_pages/about.md

 - My research interests lie at the intersection of <b>Natural Language Processing (NLP)</b> and <b>Semantic Web (Knowledge Graph)</b>.
 I am particularly interested in studying transformer-based language models, prompt engineering and their applications in semantic search, automated knowledge base construction, structured / unstructured data annotation.

-- Also being a backend engineer, I develop API to make my works accessible.
+- Also being a backend engineer, I develop APIs to make my works accessible.
 I am a learner of microservices architecture.

 Enjoy your visit !

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.